 Nutrition for Young Athletes

-Do you know the four objectives of the nutrition for young athletes?
 The most often considered aspects are growth and performance.
 The third, all over the news in the summer, is proper hydration and the fourth aspect of nutrition for young athletes that should not be neglected, boosting immunity.

 Science has shown that both by diet and supplements it is possible to increase immunity.
 Interestingly, one immunity booster will at the same time increase performance strength 13 to 15%.
 More on this at the bottom of this page.